ibm-cloud-architecture/refarch-cloudnative-backup/README.md

   select id from items;
   ```

-  You will see the following result:
+  You should see the following result:

   ```mysql
   +-------+